TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/README.rst

 Developing TYPO3 Extensions with Extbase and Fluid
 ==================================================

-This manual is available on http://docs.typo3.org/typo3cms/ExtbaseFluidBook/
+This manual is available at https://docs.typo3.org/typo3cms/ExtbaseFluidBook/